NorthFred/Raspberry-Pi-Pi4J-Classes/README.md

   Class: PIRMotionDetector.java

   Test Class: TestPIRMotionDetector.java

+  Test Class: TestPIRDelay.java [v.1.0.1]

   NOTE:
   The HC-SR501 detector has a screw to manually change the "delay" setting after HIGH status is triggered.
-  The test class "TestPIRDelay" can be used to measure this delay, by waving your hand in front of the sensor.
+  The test class "TestPIRDelay.java" can be used to measure this delay, by waving your hand in front of the sensor.

-  Test Class: TestPIRMotionListener.java
+  Test Class: TestPIRMotionListener.java [v.1.0.0]

   This test class implements a listener and event handler when a state change is triggered on the motion detector pin!